Onimusha: Warlords: Genma Onimusha

-Onimusha: Warlords was ported to the Xbox in 2002 under the title Genma Onimusha, formally announced by Capcom in May 2001 with the company expecting to be released by late 2001.
-The overall game remains very similar with no changes to story.
+Onimusha: Warlords was ported to the Xbox in 2002 under the title Genma Onimusha.
 The Xbox version contains many updates to the game, including better graphics, new gameplay additions, and a new 5.1 Dolby Digital audio.
 There are no new weapons added, but the player can now find three different armors to wear, a ninja shinobi outfit, a grey colored samurai armor, and a fully masked samurai armor.
 When equipped, the in-game character model also changes.
-In contrary to this, the original armors that was found in the Playstation 2 released have been removed.
+The original armors that were found in the PlayStation 2 version have been removed.
 The main new explorable area is a new tower area, which when finished will give Samanosuke the best armor in the game.
 Outside of new armor sets, the difficulty has also been increased with new enemy placements, as well as having enemies become superpowered if they are able to absorb the new green soul before the player can.
 The main new enemy is a killer doll who appears in certain scripted areas, following the character and dealing major damage.
 The doll is invincible and Samanosuke cannot defeat the doll in the game.

 Additionally, the second major difference in Genma Onimusha is the inclusion of green souls.
 When five green souls are in the player's possession, the player can activate temporary invulnerability with a slow health recharge.
 Players frequently have to enter tug-of-war scenarios with the enemies over the possession of green souls; if a green soul is absorbed by a demon, the demon will gain new attacks and they will also see a dramatic increase in their defense.
 They will release a greater number of souls upon death.
-Lastly Samanosuke can now charge his magic attacks, dealing more damaged with longer charges.
+Lastly Samanosuke can now charge his magic attacks, dealing more damage with longer charges.

 Remaster

 A remaster for Nintendo Switch, PlayStation 4, Xbox One was released on December 20, 2018 in Japan and on January 15, 2019 in other territories.
 Windows version via Steam was released worldwide in January 2019.
-This is a remaster of the original game, and doesn't include any features from Genma Onimusha.
-The game is now presented in HD, with clearer graphics and smoother framerate.
+This is a remaster of the original game, and does not include any features from Genma Onimusha.
+The game is presented in HD, with clearer graphics and smoother framerate.
 New features include the ability to play in widescreen, with the screen scrolling up or down depending on the player's location.
+The players can choose between tank controls or full 3D movement.
 The soundtrack has been re-recorded due to controversy with the original composer Mamoru Samuragochi.
-The original model for Samanosuke, Takashi Kaneshiro, returned to redub his lines.
-Lastly you can now switch weapons in-game and no longer need to go to the items menu, although you cannot change weapons mid-combo.
-The remastered has sold over 300,000 unites across all platforms.
+The original model for Samanosuke, Takeshi Kaneshiro, returned to redub his lines.
+The player can switch weapons in-game and is no longer required to go to the items menu every time they want to change weapons, but it cannot change weapons mid-combo.
+The remastered version has sold over 300,000 units across all platforms.